Ever wonder if it’s possible to get a great job without investing time and money on a four-year degree? The answer is yes.

 “Why?
 Because the other people competing for that job will have had four years of experience while you were hanging out at Starbucks with your laptop and iPhone,” according to an article in Wealth Pilgrim.

 However, the opposite can be argued.
-Four-year colleges offer invaluable experiences, as well.
+4 years degrees offer invaluable experiences, as well.
 While there are definitely good jobs on the list above, some career paths require at least a bachelor’s degree.